almeidaws/desafio-ios-gustavo-amaral/README.md

 *Marvel's Heroes* is an iOS, iPad and MacOS application that consumes data from [Marvel's API](https://developer.marvel.com/) and presents the characters, allowing the user view its details and the most expensive comic in which that character appears.

-It was created with the latest technologies like [SwiftUI](https://developer.apple.com/xcode/swiftui/) and [Combine](https://developer.apple.com/documentation/combine).
+It was created with the latest Apple's technologies like [SwiftUI](https://developer.apple.com/xcode/swiftui/) and [Combine](https://developer.apple.com/documentation/combine).
 For that reason, the app hasn't any [View Controllers](https://developer.apple.com/documentation/uikit/view_controllers).
 Instead, it is gracefully composed of a hierarchy of [View](https://developer.apple.com/documentation/swiftui/view) protocols.
 Furthermore, it is completely reactive instead of event-driven like apps created with [UIKit](https://developer.apple.com/documentation/uikit).

 ## App's architecture